IanBurke1/MobileApplicationDev2/README.md

 ### Local Storage
 The Assets folder in the UWP acts as the local storage.
 It is used to store the sounds and logos used in the soundboard app.

+# Design
+The app is very basic.
+I used pivots to navigate to different characters and sounds.
+Pivots are the same as tabs.
+To play the sounds, I used buttons.
+When the user clicks/taps a button, an event handler occurs where it calls the media element which plays the particular sound.

 # How to run
 1. Download the above FT_Soundboard folder.
 2. Open Visual Studio 2015 and create a windows universal blank app project